O Priyotoma

-"O Priyotoma" is a Bangladeshi Bengali-language duet song sung by Balam and Somnur Monir Konal and composed by Akassh from the 2023 soundtrack album Priyotoma of the film of the same name, starring Shakib Khan and Idhika Paul.
+"O Priyotoma" (Bengali:"ও প্রিয়তমা ") is a Bangladeshi Bengali-language duet song sung by Balam and Somnur Monir Konal and composed by Akassh from the 2023 soundtrack album Priyotoma of the film of the same name, starring Shakib Khan and Idhika Paul.
 The song is written by Asif Iqbal.
 The song was released on 27 June 2023.
 The music video for the song was released on the same day under the music label Tiger Media.

 The song was released on 27 June 2023 as a second single from the soundtrack and fastest Bengali-language song to crossed 100 million views on YouTube.
 Also the first Bengali-language film song to ranked 35 on the Global Top Music Videos chart and 83 on the Global Top Songs chart.
 Balam made his comeback in playback after almost ten years with the song.
 For which Somnur Monir Konal won Babisas Award for Best Female Playback Singer.